2020-2021 Faculty Interest Group Award Deadlines - 15 May 2020

-One of MBB’s main goals is to foster interdisciplinary dialogue, research, and fellowship.
-Over the past few years, MBB’s primary focus has been to build and increase its support for student-related activities and student-faculty interdisciplinary research.
-In addition to continuing to support these activities, it is time now for MBB to focus on interdisciplinary faculty dialogue and fellowship by allowing larger groups of faculty to connect with each other around fascinating issues or questions.
-Therefore, MBB is pleased to offer funding for Faculty Interest Groups.
+One of MBB’s main goals is to foster interdisciplinary faculty dialogue and fellowship by encouraging small groups of faculty to connect with each other around exciting timely and perennial questions about some or other aspect of mind, brain, and behavior, in the broad sense of these terms.
+To this end, MBB is pleased to offer funding for Faculty Interest Groups.
 We believe these faculty interest groups can serve as an effective vehicle to bring together faculty members from across the University to discuss and explore exciting questions and issues of common interest.
 We hope you will consider forming or joining one of these groups.

 What is a faculty interest group?

 A faculty interest group is a group of faculty members from different departments and oftentimes different schools who will work together on a particular question or set of questions.
-This is MBB’s attempt to create a structure, like a think tank, that will allow faculty to consider questions or areas of pursuit that do not currently exist.
+This is MBB’s attempt to create a structure that will allow faculty to consider questions or areas of pursuit that do not currently exist within the University.
 Based somewhat on the MBB Working Groups concept from years past, we see these faculty interest groups as vehicles that will bridge disciplines in service of clarifying an important issue.

 How do they work?

 We do not want to put too many restrictions in place.
 We feel it is best to leave the particular design and structure decisions up to the group itself.
 But, in order for MBB to make an informed decision about whether to support the group or not, we will need to see a proposal that:

 - identifies and outlines the particular topics or issues the group wishes to examine;

 - provides a rationale for why MBB should support the group;